 (a.) carry out a program of research on an agreed topic approved by the faculty in the student's chosen discipline, including attending and/or presenting at seminars, undertaking any required coursework studies and other related activities as indicated by the faculty

 (b.) submit for assessment a thesis of 20,000 to 25,000 on the program of research which meets the requirements of the examiners.
-In certain disciplines in the faculty, creative work or performance or a critical commentary may also form part of the thesis assessment.
+In certain disciplines in the faculty, creative work or performance or a written critical commentary may also form part of the thesis assessment.

 (c.) complete a coursework component as detailed for the student's chosen discipline from those listed under 'Areas of study'.